-This cracker should never make up a big portion of a dog’s food plan.
+This cracker should never make up a significant portion of a dog’s food plan.
 Thus, in our opinion, they can be considered as a snack or occasional treat.

 Hence, we should follow the veterinarian-approved 90/10 method.
-Snacks like graham crackers should not consist of more than 10% of the dog’s total consumption.
-The same proportions are applicable if you’re giving other snacks like blueberries for dogs.
+Snacks like graham crackers should not consume more than 10% of the dog’s total consumption.
+The exact proportions are applicable if you’re giving other snacks like blueberries to dogs.

-Due to its high sugar content, it’s very tasty to start with, even for dogs.
+Due to its high sugar content, it’s delicious to start with, even for dogs.
 So it’s best not to serve them with additional ingredients.
 For example, chocolates are poisonous to dogs.

 You might be considering buying sugar-free graham crackers.
 But DON’T.